martintaylorj/GA4-Ecommerce_Squarespace/README.md

 All of these ecommerce events will be implemented using GTM’s custom HTML tag type:

+![screenshot of where to find the custom HTML tag type in GTM] (images/custom-html-tag-type.png)

 ## view_item_list

 [Get the custom code here in my repo.](ga4-ecommerce-view_item-list.html)

 ### Trigger Configuration: